PowerPoint

 PowerPoint is but one part of a presentation.

-Properly used, PowerPoint provides visual aids that enhance what the presenter is saying and help draw the audience members in, so that they are listening even more intently.
+Properly used, PowerPoint provides visual aids that enhance what the presenter is saying and helps draw the audience members in, so that they are listening even more intently.